x-77-x/SphereServer-0.51x/README.md

 <b>[ISSUE 27]</b><BR>
 -spell interupt? in 51a there is no spell interupt,<BR>
-maybe added a SMALL chance (25% or less) of fizzling a spell when taking damage while casting
+maybe added a SMALL chance (25% or less) of fizzling a spell when taking MELE damage (not archery) while casting

 <b>[ISSUE 29]</b><BR>